 Valuable chemicals from renewable energy sources and waste CO2 from industrial processes

-SunCoChem will be the first project at developing a self-biased photo-reactor to efficiently produce oxo-products from CO2, water and sunlight.
-This new technology will produce three oxo-chemicals of interest for important chemical companies in Europe based on the use of CO2 as a renewable carbon source in comparison to actual routes based on the use of fossil fuels.
+SunCoChem was the first project at developing a self-biased photo-reactor to efficiently produce oxo-products from CO2, water and sunlight.
+This new technology produced three oxo-chemicals of interest for important chemical companies in Europe based on the use of CO2 as a renewable carbon source in comparison to actual routes based on the use of fossil fuels.

 PROJECT CONCEPT

-SunCoChem project aims at exploiting a tandem photoelectrochemical CO2 conversion route to produce CO as a key intermediate for the in-situ CO-carbonylation of chemicals to produce oxo-products of the chemical industry.
+SunCoChem project aimed at exploiting a tandem photoelectrochemical CO2 conversion route to produce CO as a key intermediate for the in-situ CO-carbonylation of chemicals to produce oxo-products of the chemical industry.

 Advance beyond the state of the art

-SunCoChem addresses three key challenges that currently hinder large-scale organic photo-electro synthetic processes to enhance the energy conversion efficiency, selectivity and scalability
+SunCoChem addressed three key challenges that currently hinder large-scale organic photo-electro synthetic processes to enhance the energy conversion efficiency, selectivity and scalability

 Limited stability of electrolytes